StratosphereStudios/777/.github/ISSUE_TEMPLATE/bug_report.md

 ---

 ## Bug Report
-Please complete the entire entry.
-Scroll to the bottom and be sure you fill all the required information, otherwise this report will be closed.

-**Bug Description**
-Replace this line and describe the bug here.
-Please be CLEAR AND CONCISE.

-**Version (please complete the following information):**
+### Bug Description
+Describe your bug here.

+### Version
  - OS: [e.g. Windows]
  - X-Plane Version [e.g. 11.50]
  - 777 Version [e.g. v1.0]

-**To Reproduce**
+### To Reproduce
-Please describe how to reproduce this bug so the developers can look into it.
-Label in concise steps below:
+Please describe how to reproduce this bug.

-**Visual Reference**
+### Visual Reference
 If applicable, add screenshots or videos to help explain your problem.

-Please upload or send a link below:
+**IMPORTANT: Make sure you have read the readme instructions BEFORE you post this issue.
+If you still have the issue, please ensure you have filled out all entries above with CLEAR, CONCISE answers.
+If so, you may delete this line and post your issue.**